 Below are the SSDI program’s basic eligibility requirements to qualify for Nebraska disability benefits:

-- Did you pay Social Security taxes while working full-time for 5 in the last 10 years?
-This is the first step towards SSDI claim approval.
+- Did you pay Social Security taxes while working 5 in the last 10 years full time?
+This is the first step towards SSDI payments.
 Here’s why: SSDI is a federal disability insurance program that covers workers who pay each month’s premium to maintain coverage.
-Your FICA or Social Security taxes from each paycheck keep that policy active.
-Once you stop working for 60 months, that coverage automatically lapses.
+Your FICA or Social Security payroll taxes keep that policy active.
+Once you stop working for 60 months, then that coverage automatically lapses.

-- Does your doctor expect your condition to keep you from working at least one year?
+- Does your doctor expect your health to keep you from working at least one year?
 If not, do you have a terminal illness?
-The SSDI program only pays Nebraska disability benefits for long-term or permanent disabilities.
+The SSDI program only pays benefits for long-term or permanent disabilities.
 In other words, SSDI won’t cover things like pregnancy leave or surgery.
-If your symptoms improve in less than 12 months, you won’t qualify for SSDI.
+If your symptoms improve in less than 12 months, then you won’t qualify for SSDI.

 - Have you seen a doctor to treat your condition within the last 90 days?
 If not, you’ll need to attend a Disability Determination Services (DDS) exam after you apply.
 The SSA requires this exam to confirm your condition truly makes you unable to work.
 In other words, saying you’re disabled isn’t enough to qualify for Nebraska disability benefits.
 You must prove it!

-- Are you at least 18, but younger than full retirement age and not currently receiving any Social Security benefits?
+- Are you at least 18, but younger than 67 and not currently receiving any Social Security benefits?
 SSDI gives Americans too young for Social Security retirement a way to tap into those benefits.
-Once you reach full retirement age, Nebraska disability benefits automatically convert into regular Social Security.
+Once you turn 67, Nebraska disability benefits automatically convert into regular Social Security.

 Don’t meet all these requirements?
 The SSI program’s Nebraska disability benefits may still be available to you.